 Providing us with documentation that shows your buying or service experience* lets us verify that you're eligible to write a review.
 This helps us create a more trustworthy online review community.

-We may ask reviewers for documentation in response to a request from a member of our community - such as a business or consumer who can report or notify us about reviews.
+Our Compliance Team may ask reviewers for documentation in response to a report or notification about a review.
 For example:

 - Users of our platform can notify us about a review if they have reason to believe it's fabricated

 What types of documentation can we accept?

 - Invoices or receipts

 - Screenshots of your logged in user profile

 - Your email conversation with the reviewed company